Friday, March 7. 2014

 However, there are signs of hope.
 Days after I gave my talk, the Health Secretary had to abandon plans to sell off health data after a vigorous public protest campaign (waged heavily by social media....) and days later decided they would not sell patient data to such customers.
-In fact what looks like an early day charter emerged, the Government promised to:
+In fact, what looks like an early day charter emerged, as the Government promised to:

 ....provide "rock-solid" assurance to patients that confidential information will not be sold for commercial insurance purposes, the Department of Health said.

 Reading the comments to that report though, it is clear that all the shenanigans and the backlash that finally brought the Government to this point has significantly reduced any trust that this new recommendation will actually be followed - especially as they are going to try yet again to change the law, to be able to make data accessible in a few months time.

 The other interesting event today was an abortion charity being heavily fined for being somewhat cavalier with peoples' data and giving it to a hacker.
 While its a pity its a charity, unless penalties for slack data care are pretty heavy there will be little incentive to look after peoples' data and it will be open season for hackers.

 I haven't heard much about Prediction Markets for a while, but here is a new one - predicting Innovation - Innovation Excellence: